Podlesny’s FG lifts Georgia past Cincinnati in Peach Bowl

 Cincinnati: Led by Ridder, the Bearcats answered any doubts the Group of Five team could match up against Georgia, from the Southeastern Conference.
 Ridder frustrated Georgia’s defense with his mobility.
 Ford used his power to burst through the line and his speed to outrun the Bulldogs’ defense on his 79-yard scoring run early in the second half.

 Georgia: White’s TD run in the fourth quarter was a rare highlight for a rushing attack that averaged only 1.9 yards on 24 carries.
 The Bulldogs played without backup running back James Cook, who was with his family following his father’s death.
+Running backs coach Dell McGee wore Cook’s No. 4 jersey on the sideline.

 INJURIES

-Cincinnati’s secondary lost two AP second-team All-America selections to injuries: cornerback Ahmad Gardner (back) and safety James Wiggins (calf).
+Cincinnati’s secondary played without two AP second-team All-America selections due to injuries: cornerback Ahmad Gardner (back) and safety James Wiggins (calf).
 Cincinnati also was without running back Gerrid Doaks (ankle).

 ANOTHER TURNOVER

-Coby Bryant’s interception of Daniels’ pass intended for Pickens in the first quarter extended the Bearcats’ streak of forcing a turnover to 20 consecutive games.
+Coby Bryant’s interception of Daniels’ pass intended for George Pickens in the first quarter extended the Bearcats’ streak of forcing a turnover to 20 consecutive games.
 It’s the longest active streak among FBS teams.
-Entering the game, the Bearcats were tied for fifth in the nation with 15 interceptions.

 EJECTED